 I definitely feel the pull to find a job as a hiking guide or climbing instructor.
 Or maybe use this new knowledge, combined with my prior work experience, to find a leadership role in the outdoor industry.
 I also feel like I could probably travel some more and go to New Zealand for the start of the high season next summer.
 So many options and so many opportunities!
 I am excited to see where 2020 will lead me… Who knows?!
 Trust the process and trust yourself.
 LIFE is an ADVENTURE!

-If you're inspired to hear more about our 10 week Adventure Guide Programs in Patagonia you can check out the website here.
-We currently have availability on programs departing October 2020 and January 2021.
+If you're inspired to hear more about our 10 week Adventure Guide Programs in Patagonia you can check out the Patagonia Program.